itamarst/crochet/README.rst

 Crochet: Asynchronous Calls from Threaded Applications
 ======================================================

-Crochet is an MIT-licensed library that makes it easy to use Twisted as from threaded applications.
+Crochet is an MIT-licensed library that makes it easy to use Twisted as a library in threaded applications.
 Instead of having Twisted take over your application, you can use Twisted or Twisted-based libraries like any other library in Flask, Django or any other blocking or threaded application.

 .. image:: https://travis-ci.org/itamarst/crochet.png?branch=master